‘The Chosen’ And ‘Am I Racist?’ Now Typify Success For Faith-Based Movies

 Like with other faith-based films, it has to be the faithful making these movies.
 But unlike those movies, we’re also seeing the genres that will start to emerge from the faith-based conservative space.

 The obvious and inevitable lead will be the comedic political documentary.
 The success of “Am I Racist?” means there will definitely be a sequel and imitators.
-(Babylon Bee is already coming out with their own satirical documentary about the Jan.
+(Babylon Bee is already coming out with its own satirical documentary about the Jan.
 6 riots in less than a month).

-This popularity makes sense since it taps into the boyish mockery of wokeness and “owning the libs” style of culture-warring that has become such a part of right-wing political culture, driven in major part by a generation of conservative men who grew up on “South Park” episodes.
+This popularity makes sense since it taps into the boyish mockery of wokeness and “owning the libs”-style of culture-warring that has become such a part of right-wing political culture, driven in major part by a generation of conservative men who grew up on “South Park” episodes.
 Narrative satire will also probably continue to be made, but its reception has been more mixed so far.
 Daily Wire’s satire feature film “Lady Ballers” did well, but its “Family Guy”-style cartoon “Mr. Birchman” was less well received.

 “Reagan” has been the other big hit.
-So we’re likely to see more dramas and biopics about historical people and events, as well as more from the people who made it.
-Conservative Christians are clearly hungry for seeing representations of history that don’t feel one-sided to them politically and don’t feel like they whitewash people’s faith out of that history.
+So we’re likely to see more dramas and biopics about historical people and events, as well as more from the people who made this one.
+Conservative Christians are clearly hungry for representations of history that don’t feel one-sided to them politically and don’t feel like they whitewash people’s faith out of that history.
 I would be surprised if someone doesn’t greenlight a George Washington movie really quickly.

 “God’s Not Dead: In God We Trust” likewise shows there’s still interest in Christian legal political dramas.
 It’s probably the film’s quality — rather than its content — that is holding it back.
-If someone could do an Aaron Sorkin-esque drama that had decent enough writing it might do very well.
+If someone could do an Aaron Sorkin-esque drama that had decent enough writing, it might do very well.
 But no such screenwriter has yet emerged on the scene capable of that.
 Perhaps David Mamet, now that he’s become friendly with conservatives, will try his hand at it when he’s done making “The Prince.”

 The genre that could be ready to explode is the faith-based adventure genre.
-Action-adventure-fantasy has long been a popular entertainment genre, but has rarely been able to mesh well with the faith-based industry.
-There’s intense dissatisfaction within male and conservative groups with the state of adventure and sci fi today (hence the reactions to “Star Wars” and “Marvel” going “woke”).
+Action-adventure-fantasy has long been a popular entertainment genre but has rarely been able to mesh well with the faith-based industry.
+There’s intense dissatisfaction within male and conservative groups with the state of adventure and sci-fi today (hence the reactions to “Star Wars” and “Marvel” going “woke”).

 When it comes to the studios that are going to be making these films, The Daily Wire (and SDG distribution, which distributed “Am I Racist?” and was founded by the creators of “God’s Not Dead”) is the obvious frontrunner.
-Mark Joseph and Distributor Showbiz Direct, who brought “Reagan” to the big screen, will definitely be getting more opportunities as well.
+Mark Joseph and distributor Showbiz Direct, who brought “Reagan” to the big screen, will definitely be getting more opportunities as well.

 Implications for Christianity

 At the same time, tying faith too tightly to non-faith-related cultural traits could also accelerate Christianity’s decline and grow its most toxic elements.
-Sociologist Dr. George Yancey found in a massive and comprehensive study that one of the biggest differences between conservative Christians and their mainline counterparts is that conservative ones primarily defined themselves based on their theology, whereas mainline ones primarily defined themselves by their politics.
+Sociologist George Yancey found in a massive and comprehensive study that one of the biggest differences between conservative Christians and their mainline counterparts is that conservative ones primarily defined themselves based on their theology, whereas mainline ones primarily defined themselves by their politics.
 This may be one of the chief reasons that mainline churches collapsed so completely over the past century.

 The faith-based film industry has been a force in the American Christian imagination for the past two decades.
 Clearly, it will continue to be one for a long time to come.
 What that looks like remains to be seen.